Our Nebraska divorce lawyers at Hathaway Law Group P.C. L.L.O can help you determine which kind of divorce is best for you. Give us a call today.

 The following may affect the amount of spousal support awarded in a divorce:

 At Hathaway Law Group, P.C.
-L.L.O., it is our Omaha divorce attorneys' mission to help your family.
-If you are looking for a divorce lawyer in Omaha, do not hesitate to contact our firm.
+L.L.O., it is our divorce attorneys' mission to help your family.
+If you are looking for a divorce lawyer in Nebraska, do not hesitate to contact our firm.
 We are dedicated to helping you figure out which type of divorce best fits your needs and interests.

 If you are going through a divorce and need help, turn to Hathaway Law Group, P.C.
 L.L.O.
-Our Omaha divorce attorneys have handled countless divorce cases in Nebraska, and we are prepared to put our experience to work for you.
+Our divorce attorneys have handled countless divorce cases in Nebraska, and we are prepared to put our experience to work for you.
 Contact us online or call us at (402) 629-6633.

 We're dedicated to working hard to secure the best outcome for your family's well-being.